rohan-varma/rohan-varma.github.io/guide_finance.md

 - Negotiate insurance rates, or look for other insurance providers who can improve your rates
 - Ensure that you are using the best credit card for your needs
 - Call to increase your credit limit, thereby improving your credit score by decreasing your credit utilization

+### Credit
+Why credit cards are important

+Portfolio allocation - using the efficient frontier to determine an asset allocation such as allocation to US stocks and international stocks (VTSAX, VXUS) https://www.madfientist.com/my-portfolio/

+Tax efficient fund placement - why is it important to efficiently place certain funds in taxable, tax-advantaged, tax-free accounts and the difference that this can make - https://www.bogleheads.org/wiki/Tax-efficient_fund_placement